nativescript-community/ui-material-components/packages/bottomsheet/README.md

     skipCollapsedState?: boolean;
     // optional Android parameter to skip midway state when view is greater than 50%.
 Default is false peekHeight?: number;
     // optional parameter to set the collapsed sheet height.
-To work on iOS you need to set trackingScrollView. ignoreKeyboardHeight?: boolean;
+To work on iOS you need to set trackingScrollView.
+Also ensure the scrollView is taking the full height of the bottomsheet content.
+Otherwise the "full" height wont be computed correctly ignoreKeyboardHeight?: boolean;
     //(iOS only) A Boolean value that controls whether the height of the keyboard should affect the bottom sheet's frame when the keyboard shows on the screen.
 (Default: true) onChangeState?: onChangeStateBottomSheet;